Logan River Academy

 Logan River Academy is a private boarding school serving students in grades 7-12 located in Logan, Utah, United States.

+LRA is owned by the private equity firm Pharos Capital Group, LLC.
+Their CEO and founder, Kneeland Youngblood, is one of the top Barack Obama political bundlers and is a member of Joe Biden's President's Intelligence Advisory Board.

 The School

 Logan River Academy has a capacity of approximately eighty students.
 Most students attending receive significant therapeutic counselling and support as part of their education program.
 The school also serves students on the higher functioning end of the autism spectrum.

 Tuition

 The program's tuition is variable, depending on whether private or public money is being used for tuition.
 The treatment center bills separately for school, residential hours, and therapy sessions.
 However, tuition generally exceeds ten thousand U.S. dollars per month, and children generally stay at the program year-round.

 Licensing

 Logan River Academy holds licensing as a residential treatment center through the Utah State Department of Human Services. as well as being a California certified non public school which allows California School Districts to directly place and fund students at the school as part of their FAPE obligations.